 Step 3: Find different shades of tissue paper for each color.
 Again, you don’t need much!
 I cut out some rectangle strips.

 Step 4: Cut out the color word cards.
 I already made them for you!
-Click HERE to get your FREE color word cards!
 I made two sets of color words.
-One set is in all uppercase and one set is in all lowercase.
+One set is in all uppercase, and one set is in all lowercase.
 Color words included: red, orange, yellow, green, blue, purple, pink, black, brown, and rainbow.

 Step 6: Put all the items in the bottles.
-Charlie like helping me with this step and it was great fine motor work too!
+Charlie liked helping me with this step, and it was great fine motor work too!

 Step 7: Glue and tape the lids.
 I used hot glue to seal the lids.
 This is a VERY important step if you are making them for preschoolers, toddlers, or babies!
 Then add tape around the lid.
 This keeps kids from picking off the hot glue.
 I used matching colored tape!

 I hope you enjoy your bottles as much as we do!
 My 7-month-old and my 2-year-old are loving them.
 Hopefully, they will let me take them to school!
 I was so excited when my 2-year-old told me “O” when he was looking at the yellow sensory bottle.
 My preschoolers are going to LOVE them!

 >>Grab the FREEBIE by entering your email in the box below!<<